-Once a small and slightly unknown Colorado town, Longmont has exploded in popularity over the recent years.
+Once a small and slightly unknown Colorado town, Longmont has exploded in popularity in recent years.
 Along with that explosion came skyrocketing housing prices.
-A lot of this growth can be blamed on the growth of Boulder, Colorado.
-Because Longmont is just a short drive down highway 119 from Boulder, many former Boulder residents migrated to Longmont in search of lower housing costs.
-Since then, the landscape has changed drastically with new builds all along the western edge of town.
+Much of this growth can be attributed to the growth of Boulder, Colorado.
+Because Longmont is just a short drive down Highway 119 from Boulder, many former Boulder residents migrated to Longmont in search of lower housing costs.
+Since then, the landscape has changed dramatically with new builds all along the western edge of town.
 There is also a large development of high end homes on the southwest side of town where houses are selling for well over the 1 million dollar mark.

 Berthoud – Johnstown – Windsor

 Around the bigger cities mentioned in these slides are the smaller more rural towns.
 These areas are growing rapidly within the state.
 Many new suburban neighborhoods are popping up around Berthoud and Johnstown.
 Berthoud is particularly a hot spot for building right now as a brand new PGA golf course is being constructed as a massive development project.
 Homes in this area will range from $300k to $1 million.